On Minimization and Learning of Deterministic $\omega$-Automata in the Presence of Don't Care Words: Active learning of WDBA

 It remains to show that the algorithm keeps discovering new states.
 If the table is not closed, a new element is added to $S$.
 So eventually, a transition system for a hypothesis will be constructed.
 If the marking fails, then adding the suffixes of a distinguishing experiment ensures that a new state is discovered (this follows from Lemma~\ref{lem:consistent}, as explained earlier).

 Otherwise, the suffixes of a counterexample are added to $E$.
 If the table remains closed, then the next marking either fails or in the resulting hypothesis at least one MSCC is marked differently than in the previous hypotheses for this transition system.
 This can happen at most $n$ times before the marking fails or the hypothesis is correct.
 This means that the main loop terminates after at most $\mathcal{O}(n^2)$ rounds.
-A distinguishing experiment can be found with at most $\mathcal{O}(n^2)$ membership queries.
+A distinguishing experiment can be found with at most $\mathcal{O}(n^2)$ membership queries (see Lemma~\ref{lem:distinguish} and the algorithm thereafter).
 The number of rows in the table is at most $n+n|\Sigma|$, and the number of columns is linear in the sum of the lengths of the counterexamples and the distinguishing experiments.
-By construction, the length of the distinguishing experiments is polynomial in $n$ and the length of the longest element in $E$. \end{proof}
+By construction, the length of the distinguishing experiments is polynomial in $n$ and the length of the longest element in $E$ (see Lemmas~\ref{lem:conflict} and~\ref{lem:distinguish}). \end{proof}

+Note that the size of an automaton for $D$ does not play any role for the complexity of the learning algorithm.
+The learner does not know $D$, it only knows that $D$ has a trivial right-congruence.
+Based on this knowledge, the algorithm is designed in such a way that all membership queries are made for words outside $D$.
+The only way how $D$ affects the complexity of the learner is by the number of classes in $\sim_{U,D}$, which is at most the number of classes in $\sim_U$ (if two $\omega$-words are equivalent for $\sim_U$, they are clearly also equivalent for $\sim_{U,D}$).
+The counterexamples for equivalence queries are chosen by the oracle, so their lengths are not under control of the learner.
+However, since the hypothesis automata used in equivalence queries have at most $Ind(\sim_{U,D})$ many states, there always exists a counterexample of size polynomial in $Ind(\sim_{U,D})$.